Department of Psychology

 (3 credits - Offered on Sufficient Demand)

 A seminar examining approaches to integrating psychological study and practice with the Christian faith.
-Students and faculty will discuss readings on integrative approaches and models, also including worldview perspectives and some philosophical and theological foundations.
-The students and faculty will also spend time discussing potential tensions between psychology and Christianity and possible resolution of those tensions.
+Students and faculty discuss readings on integrative approaches and models, also including worldview perspectives and some philosophical and theological foundations.
+The students and faculty also spend time discussing potential tensions between psychology and Christianity and possible resolution of those tensions.

 Prerequisites: Psychology major or minor and junior standing at time of registration